kodykoester/smartGarden/README.md

 ### Main Loop
 The main loop continuously monitors the current time and performs the following actions:

-1. **Temperature and Humidity Checks (Noon)**
+1. **Temperature and Humidity Checks (8hrs)**
-   - At noon, the system performs temperature and humidity checks and logs the data to the SD card.
+   - Every 8 hours, the system performs temperature and humidity checks and logs the data to the SD card.

 2. **Pump Activation (Every 2 Days)**
    - Every two days, the water pumps are activated, and the corresponding data is logged to the SD card.